DongheeKang/MLOps_Note/linux_real_life.md

     $ ldd /bin/bash

-### How to Change the Default Home Directory of a User
+### How to change the default home directory of a user

+    As a default one can create user in /home/
+    $ sudo useradd -d /home/kang -m kang         : -m for user -d for directory

-    $ sudo useradd -m dongheekang
+    $ sudo useradd -m donghee
-    $ sudo useradd -m -d /home/dongheekang dongheekang
+    $ sudo useradd -m -d /home/dongheekang donghee
+    $ sudo passwd kang

     move the existing content to the new location, has to use -m option
     $ sudo usermod -m -d /usr/dongheekang dongheekang